mylesalamb/TauOS/README.md

 ```
 - 0x0000000000000000 - 0x0000ffffffffffff Userspace
 - 0xffff000000000000 - 0xffff00000c000000 Kernel code and data, including page manager
+- 0xfffffe0000000000 - 0xffffffffffffffff Remapped peripherals
 ...
 ```

+I map the PMM bitmap immediately after the kernel as there will (always?) be spaces left in the PTE that maps the kernel, as this appears to be a relatively easy way to kickstart the memory management subsystem of the kernel

 ## Roadmap